blissb/severe-weather-information-skill/README.md

 Checks your national weather service and notifies you when there are alerts for your region

 ## About
+I could not get the original version to work - it was not filtering properly.
+I've modified this version to work for me only in my location.
 The severe weather information skills can connect to many weather alerting services (as long as they are implementing the [Common Alert Protocol](https://en.wikipedia.org/wiki/Common_Alerting_Protocol))

 Among them many from following lists: